alexjamesmalcolm/human-readable-ids/README.md

-# human-readable-ids-js
+# human-readable-ids

-Use JavaScript to generate human-readable ids from a lists of nouns and adjectives.
+Use JavaScript to generate human-readable ids from a list of animals and adjectives.

-Generate ids in the format of `adjective-noun-#` such as
+ids are in the format of `adjective-animal-##` such as:

 - silly-goose-37
 - quick-cobra-15